 Medicare and Medicaid are government-funded programs that offer health care options.
 Medicare is available to seniors, whereas Medicaid assists low-income families and children.

 Medicare is available to residents 65 years and older.
 There are several different options within the program.
 These include parts A, B, C, D, and supplemental coverage plans.
-As an Arizona resident, you may qualify for these Medicare Savings Programs:
+As an Arizona resident, you may qualify for a Medicare Savings Programs if you meet these financial requirements:

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.